 Can you claim coffee as a business expense (UK)?

 When you buy coffee or tea for personal use, it is not tax-deductible.
-However, when you buy coffee or tea for your home office, you can claim for these as a business expense and receive tax relief.
+However, when you buy coffee or tea for your home office, you can claim for these.
+As a result, these will be a business expense and receive tax relief.

 Guide to expenses for UK contractors -some other not-so-well-known expenses

 - As a contractor, you can claim for an annual health check-up for yourself.
-This will be fully tax deductible however it only applies to the actual check-up itself and not any surgery costs.
+This will be fully allowable against tax.
+However, it only applies to the actual check-up itself and not any surgery costs.

 - If the need arises you can also claim for counselling fees if you have mental health type issues.
 This does not include issues arises for the use of alcohol or drugs and other self-inflicted issues.